 Both potting soil and garden soil can become contaminated.
 Potting soil is more likely to contain purposely-added chemicals that are not safe for organic gardening.
 Garden soil is at the mercy of it’s environment, and can become contaminated by various pollutants.

 Always ask questions to get to the root of where your soil is actually coming from.
 Was it mined sustainably by some you know just down the road?
 Or is it mostly made of composted cow poop from a giant feedlot a thousand miles away?
 It’s worth asking the question.

-Range of Parameters : Garden Soil vs. Potting Mix
+Range Of Parameters : Garden Soil Vs. Potting Mix

 Garden soil has a very wide range of characteristics like pH, salt content, and even metals.
 High-quality potting soil is much more tightly controlled.
 Potting mix is formulated to have specific characteristics for specific applications.
 While not every batch can be exactly the same, there should be a pretty narrow variability in decent potting soil.

-When to Use Potting Soil
+When To Use Potting Soil In Your Garden

 Plants in containers have different needs than the same plant would have in a natural setting.
 Potting soil should be used in all indoor gardening applications and even potted plants outdoors.
 Potting soil doesn’t contain any heavy soil minerals (tiny little rocks) or living organisms that could be a bother indoors.